 Dear Students, Parents, and Volunteers,

-Our staff has been assisting our homestay families with vaccine registration and is aiming to have all of the older members in our homestay family community vaccinated by mid-March.
+Key staff at Tico Lingo as well as multiple homestay families have already been vaccinated.
+We will continue assisting our community with vaccine registration and will continue towards our goal of having all of the older members in our homestay family community vaccinated by mid-June.

 Where can I get a Covid-19 Test in Costa Rica?

-Due to the recent announcement by the CDC, The Tourism Board and Health Ministry of Costa Rica have already created a plan to increase private coronavirus testing options for tourists.
+Due to the recent announcement by the CDC, The Tourism Board and Health Ministry of Costa Rica have launched a plan to increase private coronavirus testing options for tourists.

 In Heredia, we’ve reached out and located a private clinic called “Labin” that can offer testing to Tico Lingo students.
-In Costa Rica they have 20+ locations and five that are no more than a 15-minute drive from Tico Lingo.
-They offer the PCR test and charge ₡59,000 (~$95.00 USD).
+In Costa Rica they have 20+ locations and five that are within a 15-minute drive from Tico Lingo.
+They offer the antigen test and charge ₡30,000 (~$45.00 USD).
 Results are returned within 24-hours.